RubenCohen/invertinggradients/README.md

-# How to prevent inverting gradients attack in Federated Learning ?
+# Shamir secret sharing scheme to prevent inverting gradients attacks in Federated Learning

-We are going to show that Shamir secret sharing scheme (SSSS) can prevent gradient invertion attack in the context of federated learning and preserve privacy.
+We are going to show that Shamir secret sharing scheme (SSSS) can prevent gradient invertion attacks in the context of federated learning and preserve privacy.
 We present a [python-notebook](https://github.com/RubenCohen/invertinggradients/blob/master/shamir_protect.ipynb) to illustrate the gradient inversion attack on a simple digit classification model and show that SSSS prevents these type of attacks.